anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

                (read-line)))))
 ```

-This function will prompt use for what ever input and repeat it until the user says _quit_.
+This function will prompt the user for an input, print out the input and continue this way until the user enters _quit_.
 I am sure you have seen similar solutions in other languages,
 since they are rather popular when learning to program.